Motorola 68HC11

-The 68HC11 (6811 or HC11 for short) is an 8-bit microcontroller (µC) family introduced by Motorola in 1984.
-Now produced by NXP Semiconductors, it descended from the Motorola 6800 microprocessor by way of the 6801.
-The 68HC11 devices are more powerful and more expensive than the 68HC08 microcontrollers, and are used in automotive applications, barcode readers, hotel card key writers, amateur robotics, and various other embedded systems.
+The 68HC11 (also abbreviated as 6811 or HC11) is an 8-bit microcontroller family introduced by Motorola Semiconductor in 1984 (later from Freescale then NXP).
+It descended from the Motorola 6800 microprocessor by way of the 6801.
+The 68HC11 devices are more powerful and more expensive than the 68HC08 microcontrollers and are used in automotive applications, barcode readers, hotel card key writers, amateur robotics, and various other embedded systems.
 The MC68HC11A8 was the first microcontroller to include CMOS EEPROM.

 Architecture

 Internally, the HC11 instruction set is backward compatible with the 6800 and features the addition of a Y index register.
 It has two eight-bit accumulators, A and B, two sixteen-bit index registers, X and Y, a condition code register, a 16-bit stack pointer, and a program counter.
 In addition, there is an 8 x 8-bit multiply (A x B), with full 16-bit result, and fractional/integer 16-bit by 16-bit divide instructions.
 A range of 16-bit instructions treat the A and B registers as a combined 16-bit D register for comparison (X and Y registers may also be compared to 16-bit memory operands), addition, subtraction and shift operations, or can add the B accumulator to the X or Y index registers.
 Bit test operations have also been added, performing a logical and function between operands, setting the correct conditions codes, but not modifying the operands.

 Different versions of the HC11 have different numbers of external ports, labeled alphabetically.
 The most common version has five ports, A, B, C, D, and E, but some have as few as 3 ports (version D3).
 Each port is eight bits wide except for D, which is six bits (in some variations of the chip, D also has eight bits).
 It can be operated with an internal program and RAM (1 to 768 bytes) or an external memory of up to 64 kilobytes.
 With external memory, B and C are used as address and data bus.
 In this mode, port C is multiplexed to carry both the lower byte of the address and data.